Abdur Rehman Peshawari remembered in Türkiye as symbol of Pakistan-Turkiye brotherhood - Pakistan Observer

-ISTANBUL – PML-N senior leader paid rich tribute to the centuries-old brotherhood between Pakistan and Turkiye and remembered Abdul Rehman Peshawar – a freedom fighter as a symbol of brotherhood.
+Pakistan Muslim League -Nawaz (PML-N) senior leader paid rich tribute to the centuries-old brotherhood between Pakistan and Turkiye and remembered Abdul Rehman Peshawar a freedom fighter as a symbol of brotherhood.

 Senator Siddiqui, who was invited by the Turkish government and Istanbul University for the event, paid tribute to Peshawari, calling him a “shared son of Pakistan and Türkiye” whose contributions to Turkish freedom are etched in the hearts of the Turkish people.